 - “Developing reliable systems to examine what happens in autoimmune attack at cellular and molecular levels to reduce or eliminate these reactions.

 - Engineer a cell system that reproduces and amplifies the beta cell-to-immune cell interactions in human type 1 diabetes (T1D) so that we can better assess the effectiveness of therapies.

 - Identify the different subsets of immune cells that target beta cells to apply this knowledge in the development of strategies that prevent beta cell destruction by the immune system.

 - Explore new technologies, such as gene editing, to create stem cell-derived beta cells that can withstand immune attacks to use them in the development of cell replacement therapies.”

 The research team is led by Douglas A. Melton, Ph.D. and JDRF scientific staff leader Esther Latres, Ph.D.
-The rest fo the team is made up of key diabetes investigators involved in cellular and immunology research from Harvard, University of Massachusetts Medical School, Joslin Diabetes Center, The Jackson Laboratory, and the Dana-Farber Cancer Institute.
+The rest of the team is made up of key diabetes investigators involved in cellular and immunology research from Harvard, University of Massachusetts Medical School, Joslin Diabetes Center, The Jackson Laboratory and the Dana-Farber Cancer Institute.